jronnberg/core-java-spring/documentation/plant-description-engine/plant-description-management-idd-http-json.md

 ## Overview
-This document describes the HTTP/{TLS}/JSON variant of the [Plant Description Management] ([PDM]) service, which allows for arbitrary Arrowhead Framework systems to manage Plant Descriptions in the [Plant Description Engine]([PDE]) core system.
+This document describes the HTTP/{TLS}/JSON variant of the [Plant Description Management] ([PDM]) service, which allows for arbitrary Arrowhead Framework systems to manage Plant Descriptions in the [Plant Description Engine] ([PDE]) core system.
 Readers of this document are assumed to be familiar with the [PDM] service.
 For more information about the service, please refer to the service description document [PDM].
 The rest of this document describes how to realize the [PDM] service using [HTTP], optionally with [TLS], and [JSON], both in terms of its [interfaces](#service-interfaces) and its [information model](#information-model).

 ## Service Interfaces
-This section describes the interfaces that must be exposed by [Plant Description Monitor] services.
-In particular, the below subsection first names the HTTP method and path used to call the interface, after which it names an abstract interface from the [Plant Description Alarm] service description document, output type, as well as errors that can be thrown.
+This section describes the interfaces that must be exposed by [PDM] services.
+In particular, the below subsection first names the HTTP method and path used to call the interface, after which it names an abstract interface from the [PDM] service description document, output type, as well as errors that can be thrown.
 The interface is expected to respond with HTTP status code 200 OK for all successful calls.

 ### POST /{baseURI}/mgmt/pd